omgitsgb/llamacpp-docker/README.md

 ## ⚡ Tips

-- Always run the script to ensure Docker, the model, and the repository are up to date.
+- Always run `setup_llamacpp.sh` to ensure Docker, the model, and repo are up to date.
-- If you want to reset Docker completely, you can remove all old containers and images before re-running the script.
+- You can change the Docker port or image name by editing the `docker run` command at the end of the script.
-- You can change the Docker port or image name by editing the last section of the script where `docker run` is called.
+- To reset Docker entirely, remove all old containers and images before re-running the script.

 ---